jejung/heimdall/README.md

 Where `X` is the accuracy, `t` is the number of correctly classified samples and `n` is the total number of samples, thus the accuracy will be a number between 0 and 1 representing the percentage of right predictions made.

-We will use this to estimate how many emails would be correctly classified per day.
+This can be used to estimate how many emails would be correctly classified per day, for example.

 #### Confusion matrix

-During development a confusion matrix will be used to identify the exactly point we are failing and help us improve our classification model.
+During development a confusion matrix can be used to identify the exactly point we are failing and help us improve our classification model.

 A Confusion matrix consists of a table in form `N * N` where `N` is the number of possible values or classes.
-On every cell you have the count of a `predicted vs actual` conflict happened with the respective values represented by row and column positions.
+On every cell you have the count of a `predicted vs actual` conflict with the respective values represented by row and column positions.

 Example: